Nolan Jones Preview, Player Props: Rockies vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.4 strikeouts per nine innings compiled by the Blue Jays pitching staff ranks fourth in MLB.
+- The Blue Jays pitching staff ranks third in the league with a collective 9.4 strikeouts per nine innings.

-- The Blue Jays' 3.74 team ERA ranks second across all league pitching staffs.
+- The Blue Jays' 3.74 team ERA ranks second among all league pitching staffs.

-- Blue Jays pitchers combine to allow 165 total home runs at a clip of 1.2 per game (to rank 17th in the league).
+- Blue Jays pitchers combine to allow 165 total home runs at a rate of 1.2 per game (to rank 17th in the league).

-- In his most recent outing on Sunday against the Cleveland Guardians, the lefty went six innings, allowing four earned runs while surrendering six hits.
+- The righty last appeared on Monday against the Washington Nationals, when he threw five innings, allowing three earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.